maths/moodle-qtype_stack/doc/en/Authoring/Inputs.md

 ### Student must verify ### {#Student_must_verify}

-Specifies whether the student's input is presented back to them before scoring as part of a two step validation process.
+Specifies whether the student's input is presented back to them before scoring as part of a two-step validation process.
 Typically the student's mathematical expression is displayed in traditional form.
 This is useful for complex algebraic expressions but not needed for constrained input like `yes`/`no`.

-Experience strongly supports the use of this two step verification process.
+Experience strongly supports the use of this two-step verification process.
 Errors will always be displayed and expressions with errors rejected as invalid.
 Potential response trees will not execute with invalid input.